 In chapter fourteen, Paul equated praying in tongues with praying in the spirit (14:14) and that in this kind of prayer there was no understanding of what one said (14:2,16), the understanding being unfruitful.

-I have never seen or heard of anyone being convicted in anyway similar to this.
+In all of the meetings I've attended, I have never seen nor heard of anyone being convicted in any way similar to this.
 No secrets of the heart are ever disclosed and no one falls to the floor confessing that GOD is among the group.
 The prophecies given these days are just not that earth shattering.
-The manifestations of the spirit to which Paul alludes, including miracles and gifts of healing, obviously have little resemblance to those which we hear of today.
+The manifestations of the spirit to which Paul alluded, including miracles and gifts of healing, obviously had little resemblance to those which we hear of today.
 One must therefore conclude that the manifestations of the first century Church were of a totally different nature then those which are claimed by today's Church.

-Paul and his fellow believers lived at the end of an era when things were entirely different then they are today.
-As an example, earlier in this same letter Paul instructs the Church that because the time is short and the fashion of this world is about to pass away, it might be better if they did not marry.
+Paul and his fellow believers lived at the end of an era (RSV HEBREWS 9:26), when things were entirely different then they are today.
+As an example, earlier in this same letter Paul instructed the Church that because the time is short and the fashion of this world is about to pass away, it might be better if they did not marry.